 # PCI Compliance

-## How Prism handles compliance?
+## How Prism Handles Compliance

-* Self-manage the PCI compliance by handling raw card data
+* Self-manage the PCI compliance by handling raw card data.

-| PCI Mode for Payment Clients | PCI Scope | Description |
+| PCI Mode | PCI Scope | Description |

-| ---------------------------- | ------------------------------------------------------------------------- | ----------------------------------------- |
+| --------------------------------------- | ------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |

-| **Proxied Payment Client** | You do not have to manage PCI compliance | Third-party vault handles card data |
+| **Payment Processor Tokenization mode** | You do not have to manage PCI compliance | PSP-native vault handles card data.
+E.g., Stripe/Adyen vaults handles the card data |

-| **Direct Payment Client** | You will have to self-manage PCI compliance with full SAQ D certification | Your application handles raw card data |
+| **Self Managed PCI mode** | You will have to self-manage PCI compliance with full SAQ D certification | Your application handles raw card data leveraging your in-house card vault |

 The choice you make here determines your risk profile, operational burden, and agility.
 It affects: